Dimoks/mangetsu/README.md

 ### Build commands

-CMake on the MSYS platform requires the Ninja build system to be installed.
-You can manually install GNU make and use that instead, but it's much slower.
-The build commands are more or less the same as on \*nix, with only the final line differing:
+CMake on the MSYS platform specifies the Ninja build system be installed and adds it during the installation process above.
+You can manually install GNU make later and use that instead, but it's much slower, especially when rebuilding.
+The build commands are more or less the same as on \*nix, with only the final line differing to account for the use of ninja:
 ```bash
 git clone https://github.com/bilditup1/mangetsu
 cd mangetsu